UFifty50/Jonty/README.md

    - `prefixes.json`
    - `.env`
    - and an `msglogs` directory
-5. Copy your bot token into the token field in main.py.
+5. Copy your bot token into the `.env` file.
 6. Jonty should now be able to run!